 Of course, not all of our contacts are densely interconnected.
 In fact, most of us have at least a few contacts in our networks that link us to different social and professional circles.
 The principle of bridging states that a tie is a bridge if it is the only way for one of your contacts to reach one of your other contacts.
 Specifically, if you have two contacts that are not otherwise directly or indirectly linked to each other, then you constitute a bridge between those contacts.
 And, if those two contacts are part of network clusters that are not otherwise directly or indirectly linked to each other, then you constitute a bridge between those clusters.
 Thus, bridging ties represent relatively rare connections that link parts of a network that are otherwise sparsely interconnected.
-The graphs below report the degree to which you are positioned as a bridge between the contacts in your network who are not directly connected to each other.
+The graphs below report the degree to which you are positioned as a bridge between other people in the REFERENCE GROUP NETWORK (p.
+10).The values indicate the proportion of total bridges in the reference group network that are based on your network ties.
+The higher the value, the more that your ties serve as the links for people who are not otherwise connected to reach each other.